THE ROLE OF A DOULA

 Doula, meaning servant in Latin, was the name given to those attending births in ancient Rome.
 The doula had a deep knowledge, through hands-on experience, of how birth unfolds.
 They understood what type of comfort and support a birthing person may require because of experiences over many years.
 What may have been new and unfamiliar for most was normal and easy to anticipate for the doula.

-We’ve seen an increase in the need for doula support as birth culture shifts back into the hands of those giving birth.
+We’ve seen an increase in the need for doula support as birth culture shifts back into the hands of the people.
 Modern medicine is relearning to respect the body’s natural abilities and at the same time, advances in technology provide people with options.
 As a culture, we are coming to understand, through science, that the best thing for a baby is to be with their family.
 While advances in medicine are essential to keeping families safe, unfortunately some outdated methods are still widely in practice.
-A doula sees that their families values, goals for birth are met.
+A doula sees that their families values and goals for birth are met.
 They also help shed light on practices that may not be in line with current medical practices and help advocate for the highest quality of care even the most unfamiliar birth outcomes.

-Knowing and believing in your bodies ability to give birth is a birthright, if you choose it.
+Knowing and believing in the bodies ability to give birth is a birthright.
 The doula helps put the experience of birth back into the hands of those having it.
 The richness of those moments in the labor experience belong to the birthing person and their family.
 In turn, even the most challenging of labor experiences, may build confidence and heart for all the joy, windy roads and complexity that family life may bring.

 Doula support has been statistically proven to help mothers be more likely to have spontaneous vaginal births and less likely to have any pain medication, epidurals, negative feelings about childbirth, vacuum or forceps-assisted births, and Cesareans.
 In addition, their labors were shorter by about 40 minutes and their babies were less likely to have low Apgar scores at birth.